mjdorma/yara-ctypes/README.rst

 * I found a few bugs and memory leaks and wanted to make my life simple.

-See `yara doc`_ as a reference and guide to yara-ctypes.
+As a reference and guide to yara-ctypes see: `yara-ctypes doc`_

 For additional tips / tricks with this wrapper feel free to post a question